joostiphone/Z390-Hackintosh-Joost/README.md

 ![alt test](Pictures/sidecar.png)

-# Optional: Overclocking Z390 Designare, i7-9700K to 5Ghz (I'm not using this, but tested with it):
+# Optionally Overclocking to 5Ghz:
 Some basic settings, but you can still look at the attached BIOS screenshots for further details:
 - CPU Base Clock: 100Mhz
 - Extreme Memory Profile (XMP): Profile 1